Emily Dutton: History

 She was an accomplished musician, studying violin and piano under Mrs. Alfred Law of Denbigh Cottage and the Anglican Sisters' school at North Adelaide.
 The Martins regularly entertained at their home "Martindale" in Duffield Street, Gawler East, where Dutton learned the art of the gracious hostess.
 Cultivated, tall and strikingly beautiful, if somewhat austere, her name was frequently in the "Social Pages"; she was a fine catch for Harry Dutton, son of Henry Dutton (1844–1914), the "Squire of Anlaby".
 They were engaged in July 1905 and married four months later, on 29 November 1905.
 They took their honeymoon in Britain and Europe.
 They travelled a lot, and stayed at the best hotels.
 When the couple visited London in 1910, G. W. Lambert painted her portrait.

 They were in England again when World War One broke out, and it was there that they received news of Henry's father's death on 25 August 1914.
 While stuck in London, Emily attended classes given by Sir James Cantlie on emergency nursing.
 They arrived back in Adelaide on Saturday 17 October and returned to Anlaby.
-A memorial service was held on Sunday 24 October at nearby Hamilton, in St. Matthews Anglican Church, which, with its fine pipe organ, had been financed by the "Squire of Anlaby".
+A memorial service was held on Sunday 24 October at nearby Hamilton, in St. Matthew's Anglican Church, which, with its fine pipe organ, had been financed by the "Squire of Anlaby".
 Dutton played the voluntary and recessional and C. de N. Lucas presided at the organ during the service.

 Her involvement with the arts never waned – she was a founding member of the South Australian Symphony Orchestra in 1920, and displayed considerable talent with the brush, exhibiting regularly with the Royal South Australian Society of Arts.
 She was described by her son, Geoffrey, as "an omnivorous reader".

 George II, King of Greece, was a long-standing friend of Emily Dutton.